rzuckerm/glotter2/CONTRIBUTING.md

 - `python-versions`: A comma-separated list of python versions used in testing.
 - `poetry-version`: The version of `poetry` to use.

-- `oses`: A comma-separated list of OSes to use.
+Note that the list of OSes is not in the configuration file.
+Instead, it is in `.github/workflows/makefile.yml` in the "Test" stage.

 ### Local Development